The April meeting is coming this Thursday.

-Please feel free to bring any homebrews to share.
+Feel free to bring homebrews to share

 Have you ever discovered a new malt and wondered what it tasted like?
 Many homebrewers like to crunch a few kernels of a new malt.
 Crunching the kernels can give you a general idea of the flavor of the malt but it won’t be quite the same as if it has been mashed.